boltops-tools/terraspace-docs/_docs/config/restricting/stacks.md

 end
 ```

-The `AllowStack` class defines the `call` method and takes the `stack` argument.
+The `AllowStacks` class defines the `call` method and takes the `stack` argument.
 Its value is the name of the current stack being deployed.
 The `AllowStacks` and `DenyStacks` classes should return an Array or nil.
 Returning `nil` is the same as not setting the option.

 {% include config/restricting/stack_inference.md allow_rules=false %}